TUFLOW-Support/PyTuflow/docs/cookbook.rst

 Inputs can be accessed using the :meth:`get_inputs() <pytuflow.tmf.TCF.get_inputs>` method.
 This method returns a list of :class:`Input <pytuflow.tmf.Input>` objects.
-By default the :meth:`get_inputs() <pytuflow.tmf.TCF.get_inputs>` method is recursive by default, meaning that it will also return inputs from any control files that are read in from the TCF.
+By default the :meth:`get_inputs() <pytuflow.tmf.TCF.get_inputs>` method is recursive, meaning that it will also return inputs from any control files that are read in from the TCF.

 .. code-block:: pycon